sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 ---

 A Sensu event handler is an action the Sensu backend executes when a specific [event][1] occurs.
-In this guide, you'll use a handler to populate the time-series database [InfluxDB][2].
+In this guide, you'll use a [handler][9] to populate the time-series database [InfluxDB][2] with Sensu observability event data.
-If you're not familiar with handlers, consider reading the [handlers reference][9] before continuing through this guide.

-The example in this guide explains how to populate Sensu metrics into the time-series database [InfluxDB][2].
-Metrics can be collected from [check output][10] or the [Sensu StatsD Server][3].
+Metrics can be collected from [check output][10] (in this guide, a check that generates Prometheus metrics) or the [Sensu StatsD Server][3].

 ## Register the dynamic runtime asset

 [Dynamic runtime assets][12] are shareable, reusable packages that make it easier to deploy Sensu plugins.
-This example uses the [Sensu InfluxDB Handler][13] dynamic runtime asset to power an `influx-db` handler.
+This example uses the [Sensu InfluxDB Handler][13] dynamic runtime asset to power an InfluxDB handler.

 Use [`sensuctl asset add`][5] to register the [Sensu InfluxDB Handler][13] dynamic runtime asset:

 {{< code shell >}}
-sensuctl asset add sensu/sensu-influxdb-handler:3.1.2 -r influxdb-handler
+sensuctl asset add sensu/sensu-influxdb-handler:3.7.0 -r sensu-influxdb-handler
 {{< /code >}}

 The response will confirm that the asset was added:

 {{< code shell >}}
-fetching bonsai asset: sensu/sensu-influxdb-handler:3.1.2 added asset: sensu/sensu-influxdb-handler:3.1.2
+fetching bonsai asset: sensu/sensu-influxdb-handler:3.7.0 -r sensu-influxdb-handler added asset: sensu/sensu-influxdb-handler:3.7.0

 You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
-To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["influxdb-handler"].
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["sensu-influxdb-handler"].
 {{< /code >}}

-This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `influxdb-handler`.
+This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `sensu-influxdb-handler`.

 You can also download the latest dynamic runtime asset definition for your platform from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.

-Run `sensuctl asset list --format yaml` or `sensuctl asset list --format wrapped-json` to confirm that the dynamic runtime asset is ready to use.
+Run `sensuctl asset list` to confirm that the dynamic runtime asset is ready to use.

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.